 Typical Block Volume Scenarios

 A common usage of Block Volume is adding storage capacity to an Oracle Cloud Infrastructure instance.
-Once you have launched an instance and set up your cloud network, you can create a block storage volume through the Console or API.
-Once created, you Link a volume and instance together.
+After you have launched an instance and set up your cloud network, you can create a block storage volume through the Console or API.
+Then, you Link a volume and instance together.
 Allows an instance to connect and mount the volume as a hard drive. the volume to an instance using a volume attachment.
-Once attached, you Make an attached volume usable by an instance's guest OS. to the volume from your instance's guest OS using A TCP/IP based standard used for communication between a volume and attached instance..
+After the volume is attached, you Make an attached volume usable by an instance's guest OS. to the volume from your instance's guest OS using A TCP/IP based standard used for communication between a volume and attached instance..
 The volume can then be mounted and used by your instance.

 Scenario B: Persistent and Durable Storage

-A Block Volume volume can be detached from an instance and moved to a different instance without loss of data.
-This data persistence allows you to easily migrate data between instances and ensures that your data is safely stored, even when it is not connected to an instance.
-Any data will remain intact until you reformat or delete the volume.
+A Block Volume volume can be detached from an instance and moved to a different instance without the loss of data.
+This data persistence enables you to migrate data between instances and ensures that your data is safely stored, even when it is not connected to an instance.
+Any data remains intact until you reformat or delete the volume.

-To move your volume to another instance, unmount the drive from the initial instance, terminate the iSCSI connection, and attach it to the second instance.
-From there, you simply connect and mount the drive from that instance's guest OS to instantly have access to all of your data.
+To move your volume to another instance, unmount the drive from the initial instance, terminate the iSCSI connection, and attach the volume to the second instance.
+From there, you connect and mount the drive from that instance's guest OS to have access to all of your data.